Key facts

 Your Recognition of prior learning is formally approved prior to your enrolment at Deakin during the Enrolment and Orientation Program.
 You must bring original documents relating to your previous study so that this approval can occur.

-Recognition of prior learning into the Master of Business Administration may be granted to students who have successfully completed appropriated postgraduate studies in management.
-Students must complete at least four credit points of units from the core at Deakin.
+Recognition of prior learning (RPL) into the Master of Business Administration may be granted to students who have successfully completed equivalent postgraduate qualifications.
+RPL cannot be granted for MBA-coded units based on work experience alone.
+It may be considered in addition to the postgraduate qualifications.
+Students must complete at least four credit points of the core units at Deakin.

 If you have a membership with one of Deakin Business School’s partner organisations, you may be eligible for course credit to put towards your degree.
 Find out more about RPL with business partners.